biancasantosphd/biancasantosphd.github.io/_pages/research.md

       Photo: <a href="https://www.flickr.com/photos/theworldfishcenter/17117637826" target="_blank" style="color:gray; text-decoration:none;">WorldFish, CC BY-NC-ND 2.0</a>
     </div>
   </div>
 Small-scale fisheries are vital to the food security, livelihoods, and cultural identity of millions of coastal communities — but they remain highly vulnerable to environmental stressors driven by climate change.
-These stressors can disrupt fishing activity, reduce biodiversity, and strain adaptive capacity at the local level.
-My work in this space emphasizes how addressing these challenges requires locally grounded, mixed-methods research that integrates social and ecological perspectives.
-My expertise also considers how various social identities shape resilience, helping to inform more inclusive, equitable, and gender-responsive strategies for managing coastal marine resources.
+These pressures can disrupt fishing activity, reduce biodiversity, and challenge communities’ ability to adapt.
+My expertise lies in combining social and ecological methods to better understand how climate change impacts small-scale fishing communities and their capacity to adapt.
+This also includes attention to how gender and other intersecting social identities shape resilience, informing more inclusive, equitable, and gender-responsive strategies for managing coastal marine resources.
 </p>

 ### Related publications and activities